Patrick Watkins, IFC Community House leader and member of Justice United's Affordable Housing Team

 It is clear that we need more housing, faster, especially for residents with extremely low incomes: those earning less than $22,000 / year.

 There are currently zero units on the private market in Orange County affordable to residents with extremely low incomes.
-There are only 468 subsidized units available to residents with extremely low incomes, with only 46 new units planned for development in the next five years - far lower than what is needed.
-Our best estimate is that we need close to 5,000 new affordable units to fill the gap.
+There are only 468 subsidized units available to residents with extremely low incomes, with only 46 new units planned for development in the next five years.
+This amount is far lower than what is needed.
+The IFC alone has over 70 beds for homeless residents at HomeStart and the Community House.

 That’s why Justice United’s affordable housing team has worked closely with affordable housing service providers and the Chamber of Commerce to develop a new strategy called Master Leasing to get residents into safe, decent, affordable housing more quickly.

 Think of Master Leasing as subletting with a social mission.
 Rather than buy or build units, we would lease them.
 A non-profit organization would master lease rental units throughout the community at existing market rates and then sublease the units at affordable rates to qualified, pre-screened tenants.

 Master leasing allows us to take advantage of the thousands of existing units on the private market as a mid-term strategy to house extremely low income residents while new, permanently affordable units are constructed over the next five years.